 SUNDAY, JULY 28: The Truth is Horrifying

-Drawing on our July 24 movie night, we will explore how director Jordan Peele uses the horror genre to tell truths about pervasive racism in American culture and how “untrue” genres can yield prophetic truth in popular culture.
+Drawing on our July 24 evening program, we will explore how director Jordan Peele uses the horror genre to tell truths about pervasive racism in American culture and how “untrue” genres can yield prophetic truth in popular culture.

 All programs are FREE and open to the public.